TheMEMOLab/Bio326-NMBU/Doc/03_Binning.md

 ## Qualitative Bin Analysis and Annotation

-We will use a genomes-to-report pipeline named assemblycomparator2.
-You can read more about it [here]([https://github.com/cmkobel/assemblycomparator2](https://github.com/cmkobel/assemblycomparator2?tab=readme-ov-file#what-analyses-does-it-do)).
+We will use a genomes-to-report pipeline named assemblycomparator2 to characterize the functional potential of our bins.
+You can read more about this pipeline [here]([https://github.com/cmkobel/assemblycomparator2](https://github.com/cmkobel/assemblycomparator2?tab=readme-ov-file#what-analyses-does-it-do)).

 ![image](https://github.com/TheMEMOLab/Bio326-NMBU/assets/5913696/bee98c41-6d96-4985-8bea-5784cb008d8c)